Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7G

 Memory Aid

-Real-World Application
+Real-World Example

 You're building an audio preamplifier using an op-amp.
 The op-amp's very high input impedance (10 megohms) means it doesn't load down your microphone, and its very low output impedance (10 ohms) means it can drive your headphones effectively.
 The high gain (100,000 or more) allows you to amplify weak signals, and the differential inputs let you amplify the difference between two signals.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Operational amplifier, Differential amplifier, High gain, High input impedance, Low output impedance
+Operational amplifier Differential amplifier High gain High input impedance Low output impedance

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7G topic.